jozzzzep/KeyBinder/README.md

 # Examples
 Do what the [Setup](#setup) section says first if you want these examples to work
 - Let's say you have a KeyCode variable for the Jump action in your game.
-And you check if this KeyCode is pressed, and if it is, your charactar jumps.
+And you check if this KeyCode is pressed, and if it is, your character jumps.
 Now you want to let the player choose a key for Jump.
   - Create a method that takes a KeyCode and assigns it to the Jump key.
   - Now create a Bind method, that'll start checking for the player input.